 The problem with tuna: mercury

-For pregnant women high mercury foods are out of the question.
-For other people the recommendations vary.
+For certain groups of people like pregnant women, high mercury foods are out of the question.

 Will tuna help you lose weight?